-The appointee will be expected to assist the School in implementing an innovative curriculum project, specifically:
+The successful individual will be expected to assist the School in implementing an innovative curriculum project, specifically:

-- developing and delivering a new bachelors programme/specialism, ensuring an industry engaged, research-led approach, integration of challenge based learning, digital tools and hybrid delivery. - broader implementation of teaching approaches into other target programmes in the school, and - engaging with University-wide elements of the initiative including cross faculty cooperation, project evaluation and reporting.
+- developing and delivering a new bachelors programme with specialism in Physics with Data Analytics, ensuring an industry engaged, research-led approach, including integration of challenge-based learning, digital tools and hybrid delivery. - broader implementation of teaching approaches into other target programmes in the school, and - engaging with University-wide elements of the initiative including cross faculty cooperation, project evaluation and reporting.